 - PORTABLE vs. STATIONARY: a collapsible pop-up screen or a rolled-up backdrop.

-- MATERIAL: If you’ve taken a look online at the green screen backgrounds for sale, you’ve no doubt seen them in several types of material.
+- MATERIAL: If you’ve taken a look online at green screen backdrop options, you’ve no doubt seen them in several types of material.

 - fabric (muslin, polyester)

 - paint (to color a wall in your studio)

 Whatever you choose, stay away from glossy or shiny materials since one of the issues with chroma key photography is the bounce-back color from reflective backdrops.
 (More about this later.)

 Read more: How to Choose a Green Screen Backdrop

-6. Background stands: If you have a studio and have been using other backgrounds, you may already own a stand to hang background rolls from.
+6. Background stands: If you have a studio and have been using other backgrounds, you may already own a stand to hang backdrop rolls from.
 But if you don’t have a studio set up, or the money or space for background stands, look for one of the smaller, collapsible green screens that comes with hanging hooks or a portable stand.